-It’s just basic common sense that a happy employee will be more invested in their work and thus more productive.
+It’s just basic common sense that happy employees will be more invested in their work and thus more productive.
 Employees who are unsatisfied or unfulfilled in their roles will not be motivated to put their best foot forward.

 A 2014 report by Conference Board, a nonprofit research group, showed that 52.3 percent of Americans were unhappy at work.
 Another report in 2014 showed that employee happiness can boost productivity by 10 percent.
-The two simple questions for small-business owners, supervisors and managers is:
+The two simple questions for small-business owners, supervisors, and managers are:

 Are my employees happy?
 If not, how can I make them happier?

-TPG Staffing’s HR Services Organization has extensive experience handling the administrative needs of businesses of all sizes from all over the country.
-Allow us to improve your employee satisfaction, retention and production through our employee relations and communications services.
+TPG HR Services has extensive experience handling the administrative needs of businesses of all sizes from all over the country.
+Allow us to improve your employee satisfaction, retention, and production through our employee relations and communications services.
 Contact us today to learn more about our services.

 Contact us today at 732-917-6000 to learn more about our many HR services and how we can help your business run better.